Gabulhas/Garbage-Lisp/README.md

 # TODO
 - Strings
-- User defined functions
+- User defined functions - DONE
-- Quotation
+- Quotation - DONE
 - Better error messages
-- More native/out of the box functions and constants
+- More native/out of the box functions and constants - DONE
 - Remove unused "Methods"
 - Files
 - Comments
-- Overall improve the interaction with the interpreter (REPL, File, ETC)
+- Overall improve the interaction with the interpreter (REPL, File, ETC) - DONE
 - Improve Prints
 - "Debug Mode"
-- Add some examples
+- Add some examples - DONE
 - Add concurrency (jk)

 (To be honest this looks more like a Shopping list)